 To set the tiebreaker node, see "Set FailSafe HA Parameters" on page 242.

 Log Files

 When you first install FailSafe, you should set logging levels high to obtain enough information for troubleshooting.
-You must edit the following file to use the appropriate levels:
+The following levels are recommended for each daemon during the testing and configuration process: